philc/book-notes/business/paul graham essays.md

 * "Amateurs": people who work for the love of it.
   * "People working for love often surpass those working for money."
-  * (I thought professional vs. amateur was a comparison of skill and depth of training, not sponsorship...)
+  * (I thought professional vs. amateur was a comparison of skill and depth of training, not sponsorship.)
 * "Hackers tend to think business if for MBAs.
 But business administration is not what you're doing in a startup.
-What' you're doing is business *creation*.
+What you're doing is business *creation*.
 And the first phase of that is mostly product creation -- that is, hacking.
 That's the hard part.
-It's a lot harer to create something people love than to take something people love and figure out how to make money from it."
+It's a lot harder to create something people love than to take something people love and figure out how to make money from it."

 ## After the ladder (Aug 2005)